ksmin23/my-aws-cdk-examples/neptune/README.md

 ![neptune-arch](./neptune-arch.svg)

-This is a collection of projects for Python development with CDK.
+This is a sample project for Python development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.